Trusted WordPress tutorials, when you need them most.

 There is also a faster version of PHP that is optimized for performance, especially when your site is getting a lot of visitors.

-Ultrafast PHP is an optimized version of PHP built by the SiteGround team.
-Since WPBeginner is hosted on SiteGround, it is one factor that improves our website speed.
+For example, the team at SiteGround built an optimized version called Ultrafast PHP.
+Since WPBeginner is hosted on SiteGround, this is one of the factors that improves our website speed.

 You can learn more in our guide on how fast PHP & MySQL can boost website speed.